 - GPs were able to provide more appointments for patients, offering the same level of consultation, diagnosis and necessary actions (such as referral or a prescription) as patients would get in a face to face appointment

-The consultation is now closed, thank you to everyone that took the time to contribute their opinions.
+Thank you to everyone that took the time to contribute their opinions.
 We will keep you up-to-date with developments as they happen.

 NHS England, which is responsible for the NHS, is proposing changes to how a number of medicines are presecribed and recently launched a consultation to find out what the public think.
 They believe the changes could save the NHS £136 million a year by significantly reducing prescribed medicines where:

 - Medical advice isn't normally needed and people can buy treatment over the counter